Take a look at where to find available questions and how to provide high-quality answers that will keep bringing customers back to you!

 When you “lock” the question no other Expert can respond as long as the lock is active.

-If you can't respond to a question, you can click “Unlock” to release it to back the Request Centre.
+If you can't respond to a question, you can click “Unlock” to release it to back the Request Center.

-If your lock expires, the question will open back up to other Experts.
+If your lock expires, the question will open back up on Request Center to other Experts.

 Information Request (IR) vs Answer